orchidhq/Orchid/docs/src/orchid/resources/posts/news/2020-01-23-gaining-traction.md

 target.

-In addition to a few more quality-of-life improvements planned for the near-future, I've begun work on a new `OrchidSnippets` plugin!
+In addition to a few more quality-of-life improvements planned for the near-future, I've begun work on a new `orchid-snippets-feature` plugin!
 More details will come in a future post, but I'd love to get your feedback and suggestions for its implementation and usage in [this issue](https://github.com/orchidhq/Orchid/issues/293) on GitHub!

 ---